BunnyNoBugs/itmo-ml-services/README.md

-A pet project of a web ML app.
+A pet project of an ML web service.
 Some features:
  - FastAPI backend
  - JWT authentication
  - user database and billing